Reporting Personal Data Breaches

 Personal Data (PD) Breach Reporting obligations are a critical part of the DIFC Data Protection Law 2020 (DP Law 2020) and many data protection laws like it around the world.

-Making an honest, objective assessment of a breach, whether to report it and then, where necessary, reporting it are all valuable parts of the risk evaluation process of a company.
+Making an honest, objective assessment of a breach, whether to report it and then, where necessary, reporting it are all valuable parts of the security and risk evaluation process of a company.
 It also shows transparency and willingness of an organisation to do the right thing by self-reporting to any relevant regulators and even to individuals, if needed.

-PLEASE NOTE: To report strictly IT related security breaches, please refer to the Information Security page of the DIFC website and use the tool available there to report.
+PLEASE NOTE: To report strictly IT-related security breaches, please refer to the Information Security page of the DIFC website and use the tool available there to report.
 It may be required to report a Personal Data breach as well as an IT / IS breach.
 Please determine the requirements accordingly.

 Here is a checklist of what information is required.

 Reporting a Personal Data breach is an important part of accountability and transparency, and in certain instances, it is a requirement under the DP Law 2020, Articles 41 and 42.
 If you have determined that your organization has suffered such a breach that is reportable to the DIFC Commissioner of Data Protection, please do so using this form.
 Note that it will be submitted to the DIFC Portal for notification to the Commissioner through case management.

 If you determine that you are required under Article 42 to notify an individual data subject whose Peronal Data is involved in the breach, please do so separately as this form will not be shared with or reported to data subjects by the Commissioner's Office.

 If you need to update a Personal Data breach report you previously submitted to us, you can: